ghc/ghc/docs/users_guide/glasgow_exts.rst

          newtype A = MkA Int#

-   However, this restriction can be relaxed by enabling `-XUnliftedNewtypes`.
+   However, this restriction can be relaxed by enabling :extension:`-XUnliftedNewtypes`.
    The `section on unlifted newtypes <#unlifted-newtypes>`__ details the behavior of such types.